Fact Sheet 5a: Personal Hygiene for Food Handlers

 Remember that wet hands carry 1,000 times more germs then dry hands and bugs can survive for up to three hours on hands!

 Bar soaps can be used and should be kept in a self-draining holder that is cleaned regularly.
-If left lying in a pool of water this may encourage bacterial growth, therefore liquid soaps allow less cross-contamination.
+If left lying in a pool of water this may encourage bacterial growth, therefore use liquid soaps which allow less cross-contamination.

 Hands should be washed regularly throughout the day especially in the following circumstances: